 The Art League of Lincoln has been formed for charitable purposes, to promote, foster and support the arts in the greater Lincoln area through exhibits, shows, tours, education and other activities for artists and art appreciators.

-The vision of the Art League of Lincoln is to thrive as a vital cultural center for the Greater Lincoln Area by fostering educational and innovative events in visual arts, music, poetry, and the performing arts through local partnerships.
+Thrive as a vital cultural center for the Greater Lincoln Area by fostering educational and innovative events in visual arts, music, and poetry through local partnerships.
+These partnerships include alliances with the City of Lincoln, Chamber of Commerce, Western Placer School District, Downtown Lincoln Association, other non-profit groups and various constituencies within the community.

 On a Friday in early February 2012, the former Lincoln Arts & Culture Foundation - in business since 1986 - abruptly closed their doors, declaring they were out of business.